-The following item appears only when you set the HD Audio Controller item to [Enabled].
+The following three items appear only when you set the HD Audio Controller item to [Enabled].

-Front Panel Type [HD]
+Front Panel Type [HD Audio]

-Allows you to set the front panel audio connector (AAFP) mode to legacy AC'97 or highdefinition audio depending on the audio standard that the front panel audio module supports.
+Allows you to set the front panel audio connector (AAFP) mode to legacy AC'97 or high-definition audio depending on the audio standard that the front panel audio module supports.

-[HD] Sets the front panel audio connector (AAFP) mode to high definition audio.
+[HD Audio] Sets the front panel audio connector (AAFP) mode to high definition audio.